phoebe-project/phoebe2-workshop/materials.md

 The tutorials at the workshop will make heavy use of [Jupyter notebooks](https://jupyter.org/install).
 If you'd prefer, you can copy and paste from the files into an interactive Python or IPython session, but if you'd like to follow along directly in Jupyter, please make sure that you have Jupyter up and running and can import PHOEBE (more on that next).

-The Jupyter notebooks (and talks) will all be linked below so that you can pull them up to view in the browser, or download and run locally on your own machine as we go through them (see the links to download on the top left of each tutorial).
-We're still making changes to these between now and the workshop, so there should be no need to download them in advance.
+The Jupyter notebooks (and talks) will all be linked below so that you can pull them up to view in the browser, or download and run locally on your own machine as we go through them.
+Please note, these will not be avilable until we solidify the program.
 ### Installing PHOEBE

 During the workshop, we will be using a custom development branch based on the recently-released 2.3 version of PHOEBE, but with the inclusion of a few features that won't officially be released until the upcoming 2.4 version.
-We'll also be using `emcee` in the second week (feel free to remove emcee below if you're only attending the first week).
-The easiest way to install is via pip (you're welcome to install within a virtual or conda environment if you'd like, just make sure you know how to activate that environment from within Jupyter):
+We'll also be using `emcee` for the second on-line component of the workshop (feel free to remove emcee below if you're only attending the first week).
+The easiest way to install it is via pip (you're welcome to install within a virtual or conda environment if you'd like, just make sure you know how to activate that environment from within Jupyter):

 ```
 pip install numpy